MacBook Air Magic Keyboard with Touch ID

 Spotlight Search (F4): Press to open Spotlight and easily search for something on your MacBook Air.

 Dictation/Siri (F5): Press to activate dictation—you can dictate text wherever you can type (for example, in Messages, Mail, Pages, and other apps).
-To invoke Siri, press and hold , then immediately speak your request.
+To activate Siri, press and hold , then immediately speak your request.

 Do Not Disturb key (F6): Press to turn Do Not Disturb on or off.
 When Do Not Disturb is on, you won’t see or hear notifications on MacBook Air, but you can view them later in Notification Center.